 March 21st, 2010

 Okay, Curious George didn't really die from an overdose of ether.
-But after an exhaustive review, I've discovered that some children's picture books can be just as depressing.
+But after launching a blog reviewing children's picture books, I've discovered that some stories can be just as depressing!

 1. The Jester Has Lost His Jingle

 This book was written by a 22-year-old diagnosed with Hodgkin's disease, who died just before it was published.

 No one laughs at this jester's jokes in the castle, so he tries downtown, where he's confronted by the sight of a miserable homeless man. ("It's kind of hard to laugh or joke / when you're unemployed and completely broke.")
 A man smoking a cigarette on a graffiti-covered subway explains to the jester that "The world is not a funny place.
 It's filled with pain and tears."
 And then the jester visits the hospital's cancer ward...

 Eventually the jester brings a smile to a little girl's face — and then, to the entire city, as the unusual plot of author David Saltzman lurches to a happy ending.

 Six months later, Saltzman was dead.

 Fluffy bunnies?
 Happy little puppies?
 Nope.
 This children's picture book culminates with the terrorist attacks on the World Trade Center.

 Maira Kalman emphasizes that on 9/11, two airplanes "CRASHED, CRASHED, CRASHED into these two strong buildings...."
 It's illustrated with a two-page watercolor showing a cloud of debris plummeting from the top of the tower, to help young readers visualize the impending carnage.
 Turn the page, and another two-page watercolor shows flames sweeping uncontrollably through the buildings at ground zero.
 And then there's another two-page spread, showing exactly what that same fire looked like that night.